- Questions About Worldwide Church of God (now known as Grace Communion International)

 Biblical Studies (from our Booklist)

 Intense emotions are normal whenever anyone has been coerced, abused and exploited.
 Be willing to listen patiently and non-judgmentally whenever they desire to talk about their experience and that they feel safe.
 Avoid being confrontational.
 Never push anything on someone who has left an authoritarian group, as they are very sensitive to being controlled.
-It can also feel like a re-programming of their minds if you try to force a particular belief system on them, or urge church attendance, no matter how correct you feel it is.
+It can also feel like a reprogramming of their minds if you try to force a particular belief system on them, or urge church attendance, no matter how correct you feel it is.
 Remember that survivors of mind-manipulating or high demand groups have had the Bible used (and pushed) on them in a very negative way.
 Therefore, it is normal for them to not be able (or even want) to open the Bible after exiting, due to triggers and fears, or to not trust any religious leaders or organizations.
+Refrain from using various Scriptures to correct them.
 Many survivors struggle with their faith at a very core level and it is common for them to find it hard to even trust God.

 It is important to build trust, convey love, and offer support before issues of belief are broached.
 No one should insist on Bible reading for those who have been in any type of high demand religious group, as it takes years to undo the emotional and spiritual scars.
 Resolving spiritual issues is only part of the recovery process.